-It is an extremely rare but chronic or long-term condition.
+It is a low but chronic or long-term condition.

-It causes an overgrowth of skin, bones, blood vessels, and adipose and connective tissue.
+It causes an overgrowth of skin, bones, blood vessels, adipose, and connective tissue.
 These overgrowths are generally not cancerous.

 Overgrowths can be mild or severe and can affect any part of the body.
 The extremities, the spine, and the skull are the most commonly affected.

-They are usually not apparent at birth, but become more apparent from 6 to 18 months of age.
-If left untreated, proliferation can lead to serious health and mobility problems.
+They are usually not apparent at birth but become more apparent from 6 to 18 months.
+If left untreated, proliferation can lead to severe health and mobility problems.